 The Communications Unit was responsible for effective incident communications planning, especially in the context of a multiagency incident.
 All communications between organizational elements during an incident where in plain language (clear text) to ensure that information dissemination is clear and understood by all intended recipients.
 Planning is critical for determining required radio nets, establishing interagency frequency assignments, and ensuring the interoperability and the optimal use of all assigned communications capabilities.

-The Safety Officer was consistently able to monitor incident operations and advise Incident Command on all matters relating to operational safety, including the health and safety of emergency responder personnel by logging into D4H Live Response.
-Our full form fillling capability allowed for consistent messaging when developing the Incident Safety Plan—the set of systems and procedures necessary to ensure ongoing assessment of hazardous environments, coordination of multiagency safety efforts, and implementation of measures to promote emergency management/incident personnel safety, as well as the general safety of incident operations.
+The Safety Officer was consistently able to monitor incident operations and advise Incident Command on all matters relating to operational safety, including the health and safety of emergency responder personnel by logging into D4H Incident Management.
+Our full form filling capability allowed for consistent messaging when developing the Incident Safety Plan—the set of systems and procedures necessary to ensure ongoing assessment of hazardous environments, coordination of multiagency safety efforts, and implementation of measures to promote emergency management/incident personnel safety, as well as the general safety of incident operations.

 D4H provides thousands of response teams worldwide with a complete readiness and response software solution.
 Our comprehensive suite of products will grant total control of incidents, personnel, and equipment.
 Recording over 15 million response hours per year, D4H solutions are deployed in more than 16 countries.
 Everyday we drive efficiencies within clients’ industrial facilities, public safety teams, and corporate crises.

 Founded in 2008 by Robin Blandford, combining his background in the Coast Guard with an accomplished and talented team of computer scientists, first responders, and emergency managers; D4H has since injected global visibility into tens of thousands of operations on every continent in the world.